lukebrider-woolard-cgi/known-world-encyclopaedia/lore/General Lore/Languages.md

 [[Human]]:
 - Norcern - the language of the Northern Kingdom
 - Refugean - the language of Refuge
-- Olivencian - the language of Tierra de Olivencia
+- Olivencian - the language of Olivencia
 - Archaic - the original [[human]] language still used in parts of southern Elencern

 [[Neandal]]: